lukas-vincenc/looking_glass_display_simulator/README.md

 and image settings
 ```

-Additionally, a third tab called `LensVisualization` is added.
+Additionally, a third tab called `LensVisualization` is provided.
 It may be used to
 simulate a cylindrical lens and observe how it refracts light.